itzAmka/Task-Tarakar/README.md

 # [Todos-Manager](https://todos-manager-amkae.vercel.app/)

-Todos Manganer is a web app that manges your daily task
+Task Tarakar is a web app that manges your daily task

 ## Table of contents